Connecting your solar system to the grid

 Most members with renewables still purchase energy from Bluebonnet each month.
 Any Bluebonnet electricity you consume is priced at your standard rate.
 Any overproduction – kilowatt hours returned to the grid – is credited monthly at a rate that is based on costs from our wholesale power providers as well as any cost savings from the distribution and transmission of power.
 Click here for detailed information on rates and billing.

-Watch our 2021 Solar Day video to learn more about solar, battery storage and electric vehicles.
+Get resources from Bluebonnet's Energy Expo and learn more about solar, battery storage and electric vehicles.